Georgy Zhukov: Decline of career

-Zhukov was not only the supreme military commander of the Soviet occupation zone, but became its military governor on 10 June 1945.
+Zhukov was not only the supreme military commander of the Soviet occupation zone in Germany, but became its military governor on 10 June 1945.
 He was replaced with Vasily Sokolovsky on 10 April 1946.
-After an unpleasant session of the main military council — in which Zhukov was accused of egoism, disrespect to his peers and of political unreliability and hostility to the Party Central Committee — he was stripped of his position as commander in chief of the Soviet Army.
+After an unpleasant session of the main military council—in which Zhukov was accused of egoism, disrespect to his peers, and of political unreliability and hostility to the Party Central Committee—he was stripped of his position as commander in chief of the Soviet Army.

 He was assigned command of the Odessa Military District, far from Moscow and lacking in strategic significance and troops.
 He arrived there on 13 June 1946.
 Zhukov suffered a heart attack in January 1948, spending a month in the hospital.
 In February 1948, he was given another secondary posting, this time command of the Urals Military District.
 Peter G. Tsouras described the move from Odessa to the Urals as a relegation from a "second-rate" to a "fifth-rate" assignment.

 Throughout this time, security chief Lavrentiy Beria was supposedly trying to topple Zhukov.
 Two of Zhukov's subordinates, Marshal of Aviation Alexander Novikov and Lieutenant-General Konstantin Telegin, were arrested and tortured in Lefortovo Prison at the end of 1945.
 After Stalin's death it was claimed that Novikov was allegedly forced by Beria into a "confession" which implicated Zhukov in a conspiracy.
-In reality, Novikov may have been encouraged to point the finger at Zhukov because he saw Zhukov's membership at the investigation commission of the Aviators Affair – a purge of the Soviet aircraft industry following accusations that, during the war, the fighter planes had been of poor quality – in which Novikov was implicated, as instrumental to his downfall.
+In reality, Novikov may have been encouraged to point the finger at Zhukov because he saw Zhukov's membership at the investigation commission of the Aviators Affair—a purge of the Soviet aircraft industry following accusations that, during the war, the fighter planes had been of poor quality—in which Novikov was implicated, as instrumental to his downfall.
 Regardless, in a conference, all generals except GRU director Filipp Golikov defended Zhukov against accusation of misspending.
 During this time, Zhukov was accused of unauthorized looting of goods confiscated by the Germans, and of Bonapartism.